Aliases for RASD1 Gene

 GeneCards Summary for RASD1 Gene

 RASD1 (RAS, Dexamethasone-Induced 1) is a Protein Coding gene.
-Diseases associated with RASD1 include multiple myeloma and myeloma.
-Among its related pathways are MAPK targets/ Nuclear events mediated by MAP kinases and Neuroscience.
+Diseases associated with RASD1 include prostate leiomyosarcoma and multiple myeloma.
+Among its related pathways are Neuroscience and MAP Kinase Signaling.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is RAP2B.